-The Girl Scout councils and SCA will develop an all-Girl Scout project crew of 8-10 girls who will travel to Olympic National Park in Washington State for two weeks, during which they will complete environmental service projects and learn about ecology and preserving habitats.
+The Girl Scout councils and SCA will develop an all-Girl Scout project crew of 8-10 girls who will travel to Olympic National Forest in Washington State for two weeks from July 29-August 11, during which they will complete environmental service projects and learn about ecology and preserving habitats.
 This will be a once-in-a-lifetime opportunity for Girl Scouts from these councils to expand leadership skills and practical knowledge of the environment.

 “Outdoor experiences are essential to a young woman’s confidence,” says Patricia A. Burkart, CEO of GSWPA.
 “Over the course of the last several decades, the interaction a child has with nature has fundamentally changed, but Girl Scouts continues to offer adventures, challenges, and personal growth in the all-girl, girl-led environment where she’s most comfortable.”